Belgian-Coder/Windows_Installation_scripts/readme.md

 After executing all scripts, re-enable the execution policy for your own protection to prevent unwanted or malificent scripts from executing.

 ````
-// Change execution policies back or use remote signed
+// Change execution policies back or keep the policy remote signed for executing unsigned local scripts and signed scripts over network
 Set-ExecutionPolicy RemoteSigned
 ````